BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Setting_Up_Libwally.md

 # 16.1: Setting Up Libwally

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 This first section will explain how to download the Libwally C Library and get it working.

 > :book: ***What is Libwally?*** Libwally is a library of primitives helpful for the creation of wallets that is cross-platform and cross-language, so that the same functions can be used everywhere.
 There are [online docs](https://wally.readthedocs.io/en/latest/).
 Libwally is made available as part of Blockstream's [Elements Project](https://github.com/ElementsProject).

-## Installing Libwally
+## Install Libwally

 As usual, you'll need some packages on your system:
 ```